the Bible – God’s Word

 For I would have you know, brethren, that the gospel which was preached by me is not according to man.
 For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ.
 (Galatians 1:11-12)

 When Peter mentions the wisdom that was given to Paul he is recognizing and affirming this unique place that Paul occupied in God’s plan to speak to us through the apostles in the writing of the New Testament.
-This would be a good place to remember that Jesus said the Spirit of God would be at work in the apostles guiding them into all truth.
+This would be a good place to remember that Jesus said the Spirit of God would be at work in the apostles teaching them and guiding them into all truth.
 (John 16:13)

 We recognize that not everything in the New Testament was written personally by an Apostle, but we have full confidence that by the providence of God Jesus words, the teaching of the Apostles and the truth of the Gospel have been safely passed down to us in the remainder of the New Testament.
-The writer of the book of Hebrews acknowledges that he was part of a group who did not personally hear from Jesus but they learned from the Apostles whose preaching and teaching was confirmed to them by divine signs and miracles.

 For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.
 For if the word spoken through angels proved unalterable, and every transgression and disobedience received a just penalty, how will we escape if we neglect so great a salvation?
 After it was at the first spoken through the Lord, it was confirmed to us by those who heard, God also testifying with them, both by signs and wonders and by various miracles and by gifts of the Holy Spirit according to His own will.
 (Hebrews 2:1-4)